marofrahman/customer-loyalty-scheme/README.md

-# customer-loyalty-scheme
+# Customer Loyalty Scheme

-A project discussing whether a loyalty scheme should carry on or not.
+#### In this project a decision had to be made whether to keep the current loyalty scheme or not - several factors were taken into consideration which were explored deeply wihtin the project. ####